kurtekat/shaiya-updater/README.md

 # Documentation

 This project is designed to be like the original application.
-Users are expected to design the interface and develop the project to suit their needs.
-The `CheckVersion` logic is not implemented.
+Users are expected to design the interface and develop the code to suit their needs.
+The source code is shared as-is, with little or no support from the author(s).

 ## Client Configuration